-384V Two Credits CURRICULUM AND

-INSTRUCTIONAL PROCEDURES IN TEACHING MUSIC IN THE PUBLIC SCHOOLS (Vocal) (SO)
+384V Two Credits CURRICULUM AND INSTRUCTIONAL PROCEDURES IN TEACHING MUSIC IN THE PUBLIC SCHOOLS (Vocal) (SO)

-Study of the principles and procedures for conducting a music program in elementary school including organization, administration, and supervision of the music program; motivation and techniques of teaching; methods and materials.
-Special emphasis on multicultural content and appreciation: developing competencies in identifying and referring special students.
+Study of the principles and procedures for conducting an elementary school vocal music program including its organization, administration, and supervision; motivation and techniques of teaching; methods and materials.
+Special emphasis on multicultural content and appreciation; developing competencies in identifying and referring special students.
 (Meets three hours per week.)